-- 24. The Non-Proliferation Treaty represents a grand bargain between its three pillars of disarmament, non-proliferation and peaceful uses.
-The implementation of the obligations under all three pillars is essential for adherence to the Non-Proliferation Treaty.
-While the scorecard looks good with regard to non-proliferation and peaceful uses, the implementation of disarmament obligations under article VI is severely lagging behind and, 50 years after its entry into force, far from full implementation.
-Attempts at accelerating progress, inter alia, the 13 steps agreed at the 2000 Review Conference and the Action Plan agreed at the 2010 Review Conference have equally not been fully implemented. - 25.
-The central importance of compliance with obligations under disarmament and non-proliferation treaties has been highlighted in the context of other disarmament and non-proliferation treaties over recent months.
-Treaties have collapsed or are under serious threat to do so owing to issues of non-compliance, severely undermining confidence in multilateral disarmament and non-proliferation agreements.
-Unilateral withdrawals from treaties where all conditions are being fulfilled undermine the fundamental principle of pacta sunt servanda.
+24. The Non-Proliferation Treaty represents a grand bargain between its three pillars of disarmament, non-proliferation and peaceful uses.
+The implementation of the obligations under all three pillars is essential for States parties to the Treaty.
+While the scorecard looks good with regard to non-proliferation and peaceful uses, the implementation of disarmament obligations under article VI is severely lagging and, 50 years after its entry into force, far from complete.
+Equally, attempts at accelerating progress, including the 13 steps agreed upon at the 2000 Review Conference and the action plan agreed at the 2010 Review Conference, have not been fully implemented.

+25. The central importance of compliance with obligations under disarmament and non-proliferation treaties has been highlighted in the context of other such treaties over recent months.
+Treaties have collapsed or are under serious threat of collapsing because of issues of non-compliance, severely undermining confidence in multilateral disarmament and non-proliferation agreements.